pgarner/homebrew-tap/README.md

 ## Compute

-One key thing we need to support is the binary compute libraries, namely MKL and CUDA.
+One key thing we need to support is the binary compute libraries, particularly MKL and CUDA.

 As of 2020 going into 2021, the Intel installer is difficult.
 There seems to be no way to stop it installing both `ia32` and `intel64` architectures, and the conda packages too (why?).
 Further, the MacOS package is actually just a graphical installer, so doesn't really make sense as a cask either.
 However, given that Intel does support conda, the trick here is to just go get the conda packages.